-Speech and Language Pathologist District Pool
+Speech and Language Pathologist (District Pool) - 23/24 SY

 Definition: Under general supervision, coordinates pre-referral, evaluation, speech and language instruction and therapies for qualified students.
 Facilitates communication between school staff, parents, outside agencies, therapists regarding the health and education needs of the special needs students.